 HPC and Scalable Programming

-This 3 day residential DISCnet event led by Jascha Shewenko and Gary Burton will cover the details of High-Performance Computing and Scalable Programming.
+This 3 day residential DISCnet event, given by Jascha Schewtschenko (Portsmouth), will cover the details of High-Performance Computing and Scalable Programming.
+The course runs 27-29th May at the University of Portsmouth.

 Aims & Objectives